raganwald-deprecated/iGesture/README.md

 Although there are other ways to clear the Xs and Os, naughts and crosses uses this technique to demonstrate dispatching events:

-    $('body')
+    $('.board')
 	    .gesture([ ..., {
 	        scrub: '.square:not(:empty)'
 	    }]);

 When we passed the gesture names as strings, we were declaring we wanted custom events triggered on the elements where the first stroke began.
-But when we pass a an object associating gesture names and jQuery selectors, we are declaring that when the gesture is drawn anywhere on the screen, the event will be triggered on all elements selected by the selector.
+But when we pass a an object associating gesture names and jQuery selectors, we are declaring that when the gesture is drawn anywhere on the board, the event will be triggered on all elements selected by the selector.

 In naughts and crosses, we are triggering `gesture_scrub` on all squares that are not empty.
 And naturally, our binding is straightforward: